 where $\lambda$ denotes the Lebesgue measure.

+While hypervolume is widely used in the multi-objective optimisation literature as a combined measure of convergence and spread, it is also influenced by the reference point and the shape of the front.
+For simple linear fronts, hypervolume is maximized by evenly spaced solutions.
+But on inverted or irregular fronts it may rank boundary solutions more highly, and its evaluation can vary significantly with the choice of reference point, sometimes leading to counter-intuitive comparisons \cite{hypervolumesurvey, referencepoints}.
+We therefore acknowledge these limitations, but we follow prior work in Multi-Objective Quality-Diversity in adopting hypervolume as a standard comparative metric \cite{mome, mome-pgx}.

-While the hypervolume metric quantifies the coverage of the objective space by solutions on the Pareto front, sparsity provides complementary information regarding the distribution and evenness of these solutions.
-It is calculated by evaluating the average nearest neighbour distance among solutions on the Pareto front, given by \cite{guidetomorl}:
+Sparsity, by contrast, provides complementary information regarding the distribution and evenness of these solutions.
+It is calculated by evaluating the average nearest neighbour distance among solutions on the front, given by \cite{guidetomorl}:

 where $\Tilde{P_j}(i)$ denotes the $i$-th solution of the list of solutions on the front $\mathcal{P}$, sorted according to the $j$-th objective and $|\mathcal{P}|$ denotes the number of solutions on the front.
 To ensure that the sparsity is not skewed due to different scales of each of the objectives, the objective functions must be normalised prior to calculating it.
 A low-sparsity metric indicates that solutions are well-dispersed through the objective space, highlighting the algorithm's ability to provide diverse trade-off solutions.
 In contrast, a high-sparsity metric suggests that solutions are clustered in specific regions, potentially indicating that the algorithm struggles to explore and represent the full range of possible trade-offs.